-You'll not only build a deep understanding of teaching and assessment in each curriculum area, but will also learn how to integrate instruction and assessment across curriculum areas to meet the needs and increase the engagement of 21st-century learners.
-Courses that form a diversity series will provide specialized focus on equity and diversity, mental health, First Nations, Métis and Inuit (FNMI) issues in education, special education and English-language learners.
+Throughout the program, you will build a deep understanding of teaching, learning and assessment in each curriculum area and learn how to integrate instruction and assessment across curriculum areas to prepare them for their futures.
+The six quarter-credit courses that make up the Diversity Series provide intentional, specialized focus on equity and diversity, mental health, Indigenous topics in education, special education and English or multi-language learners.
 A course in self-regulated learning enables you to support students to succeed as self-aware, goal-directed and strategic learners.

-With the assistance of faculty, principals and associate teachers, you will integrate your personal interests with the needs of your Professional Development School to complete an action research (inquiry) project.
-You will apply what you learn in your classroom observations and university courses to investigate stimulating topics of interest and need; for example, the impact of SMARTboard technology on instructional methods in mathematics.
+With the assistance of faculty, Principals and Associate Teachers, you will integrate your interests with the needs of your Professional Development School to complete an Collaborative Inquiry-Based Research Project.
+You will apply what you learn in your classroom observations and course work to investigate stimulating topics of interest, for example, the impact of SMARTboard technology on instructional methods in mathematics.

 Technology is an integral part of teaching and learning in our program.
-You are required to bring a device to support your learning and will have access to current and emerging technologies for your own learning and for instruction at your PDS sites.
+You will have access to current and emerging technologies for your learning and instruction at your school sites.
+You are required to use a device that will support your digital learning.
 Detailed information about the minimum hardware requirements will be sent to successful applicants when they receive their offer of admission.

-Before classes begin, you'll start your education career at Laurier with a dynamic professional learning experience.
-Here, you meet other students and instructors, participate in interactive team-building activities, tour the campus, train on available technologies, become acquainted with your PDS and learn about other resources available to you at Laurier.
+Before classes begin, you'll begin your teacher education career at Laurier with a mandatory dynamic professional learning experience.
+During the orientation sessions, you will meet other students and instructors in the program, participate in interactive team-building activities, tour the campus, become acquainted with your school and learn about other resources available to you at Laurier.

-Laurier’s Career Centre provides support for all our graduates through mentoring, resume building, mock interviews and other services to help you prepare for future employment.
+Laurier’s Career Centre provides support for all our graduates through mentoring, resume building, mock interviews and other services that will help you prepare for future employment.
 You'll also have the opportunity to network with your peers and to attend professional development seminars on topics of interest to you.